What is the main purpose of the respiratory system?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-The primary function of the respiratory system is to facilitate the exchange of gases, specifically oxygen and carbon dioxide, between the body and the environment.
-This process occurs in the lungs, where oxygen from the air is absorbed into the bloodstream and carbon dioxide, a waste product of metabolism, is expelled from the body.
-This gas exchange is vital for maintaining life, as oxygen is essential for cellular respiration— a process that generates energy for the body's cells.
-Additionally, the respiratory system plays a critical role in regulating blood pH by controlling the levels of carbon dioxide in the blood, further highlighting its importance in maintaining homeostasis in the body.
+The main purpose of the respiratory system is to facilitate the exchange of gases, specifically oxygen and carbon dioxide, between the body and the external environment.
+This process occurs primarily in the lungs, where oxygen is taken in from the air during inhalation, and carbon dioxide, a waste product of metabolism, is expelled during exhalation.

 Subscribe